kislayabhi/kislayabhi.github.io/_posts/2016-1-8-Getting_started_with_OpenVX.md

 $ python Build.py --os=Linux
 ```

-For this step to be successfull, your system must have the build essentials installed (things like make, g++, gcc etc) along with cmake.
+For this step to be successful, your system must have the build essentials installed (things like make, g++, gcc etc) along with cmake.
 You can get them using

 ```bash
 $ sudo apt-get install build-essential cmake